Obama vows action against Russia for hacks

 He said he directly confronted Russian President Vladimir Putin about a potential US response, and said his counterpart acknowledged his stance.

-"Mr. Putin is well aware of my feelings about this, because I spoke to him directly about it," Obama said.
+"Mr. Putin is well aware of my feelings about this, because I spoke to him directly about it," Obama told NPR's Steve Inskeep.

 Obama and Putin conferred on the sidelines of the G20 meeting in China in September.
 Afterwards, Obama told reporters he raised cybersecurity with the Russian leader.